 Students may bring electronic devices to school at their own risk, knowing that Auburn High School will not be responsible for such items being lost, stolen, or damaged in any way.
-When at school, anytime the electronic device impedes on the educational process it will be confiscated, turned over to the Administration, and the student will be subject to the following action:
+All student cell phones, ear buds, and other electronic devices must be put away during the school day.
+Cell phones and other devices are not permitted during instructional time.
+Cell phone conversations during the school day are prohibited unless given permission and under the supervision of school/district personnel.
+Students must adhere to the following: